The pathway towards financial planning best practice

 Why soft skills are important for financial planners

-Unsurprisingly, interpersonal skills and emotional intelligence are attributes that differentiate leading advisers in the minds of clients.
+Unsurprisingly, interpersonal skills and emotional intelligence are attributes that differentiate leading advisors in the minds of clients.

 These industry trends are recognised in the new FASEA standards for financial planners.
 These standards require financial planners to comply with a code of ethics for client care and quality process, including values such as trust, competency, honesty, fairness and diligence.

-Advisers who adopt a people-first approach, listen carefully, and use emotional and intellectual intelligence will build stronger relationships with clients.
-A commitment to developing these skills will foster more appropriate advice and better outcomes for both adviser and client.
+Advisors who adopt a people-first approach, listen carefully, and use emotional and intellectual intelligence will build stronger relationships with clients.
+A commitment to developing these skills will foster more appropriate advice and better outcomes for both advisor and client.

 How are soft skills differentiating humans and tech?